 Esper is licensed under the open source GPL GNU Public License v2.0 license.
 That means if you redistribute an application or product that links with Esper, it must also be made available under open source unless you acquire a dedicated license for redistribution.
 You can read further about the exact terms in the license.
-If those terms are not compatible with your application or product, join the EsperTech Embedded Event Stream Intelligence Partner Program and contact us so that we can discuss your requirements further towards a dedicated license that best suits your business.
+If those terms are not compatible with your application or product, join the EsperTech Embedded Event Series Intelligence Partner Program and contact us so that we can discuss your requirements further towards a dedicated license that best suits your business.

 Can I freely use Esper in my application?